Lethal Weapon

 The Coddling of the American Mind

-In their 2018 book The Coddling of the American Mind, NYU social psychologist Jonathan Haidt and attorney Greg Lukianoff, point to the damaging effects of social media on the most recent generational distinction, Gen Z, also called I-Gen (for Internet Generation).
-These are children born in the mid-1990s and have entered college within the last seven years.
-I-Gen is so named because it is the first generation born into Internet technology and the subsequent birth of Social Media.
+In their 2018 book, The Coddling of the American Mind, NYU social psychologist Jonathan Haidt and attorney Greg Lukianoff point to the damaging effects of social media on the most recent generational distinction, Gen Z. These are children born in the mid-1990s and have entered college within the last seven years.
+Gen Z is so named because it is the first generation born into Internet technology and the subsequent birth of Social Media.

 The spike is dramatic … overall cases of anxiety and depression have gone up more than 90 percent among teen boys compared to the previous decade, and an even more drastic 140 percent among teen girls. — The Coddling of the American Mind

-Why are young people so sensitive and vulnerable?
-This psychopathy isn’t from a readily available drug or substance.
-It is behavioral, which carries the same psychological- and physiological-response gremlins (dopamine deficit/excess) as any substance, regardless of age.
+Still, it begs the question: why are young people so sensitive and vulnerable?
+This psychopathy isn’t from a readily available drug.
+It is behavioral, which carries the same psychological and physiological-response gremlins (dopamine deficit/excess) as any substance, regardless of age.

-So we’re voluntarily hooking up these kids with iPhones at an early age — with unfettered access to Social Media — and as a result are accelerating the addiction process to a far less mature brain.
+We instinctively know this; still, we’re placing phones in their hands before they’re 10.
+So we’re voluntarily hooking up these kids to smartphones at an early age — with unfettered access to Social Media — and as a result are accelerating the addiction process to a far less mature brain.

 Does the responsibility lie with well-intentioned but misguided parenting?
 After all, whose behavior is being modeled?
-Or are the technology gurus who created this monster in the first place to be held culpable?
+Or are the technology gurus who created this Godzilla in the first place to be held culpable?

-According to a survey conducted in February 2021, nearly half of the respondents stated that on average they spent five to six hours on their phone daily, not including work-related smartphone use (Statista.com) Repeat, not including work-related use.
+According to a survey conducted in February 2021, nearly half of the respondents stated that, on average, they spent five to six hours on their phone daily, not including work-related use.
+Today, research indicates many younger people, especially Gen Z, are averaging up to eight hours on screen, some even more.

 I can tell you from experience, a 16-year-old can’t.